Yinan-Zhang/RichCSpace/DevinsRepresentation/ReadME.txt

 2. Configuration Space:
 	By regarding a robot as infinite number of particles, we can build a C-space with infinite number of dimensions.
+	Actually, it doesn't have to be infinite dimensions.
+For example, a rigid body in the plane could be represented using the coordinate of two points in the robot.
 3. Parameterized Configuration Space.
 	Motion planning happens here.